openSUSE/obs-landing/_posts/development/2024-10-23-make-it-easier-for-users-to-understand-what-is-there-on-a-request.md

 title: 3 Improvements For Collaboration on the Request Page
 category: development
 ---
 Our recent redesign of the request page has introduced three significant improvements that make it easier for users to understand better their requests.

-This blog post is part of the [beta program](/2018/10/04/the-beta-program/).
+Those improvements are part of the [beta program](/2018/10/04/the-beta-program/).

 {% include partials/_series-of-posts-about-request-redesign.md %}